10 Reasons To Visit Bhutan

 This is a country that is a living, breathing example of the Utopia many people around the world dream of.
 The Last Shangri-La, the land of the Thunder Dragon.
 A blessing to journey into and an experience impossible to match.

 The best time to visit Bhutan starts from March to June and September to December.
-All though Bhutan is considered an all-year-round destination.
+All Bhutan is considered an all-year-round destination.
 Winter can be chilling with temperatures below zero degrees and roads being covered with ice which makes traveling risky.
 Summers in Bhutan is not so hot with temperature ranging from 15 to 24 degree but monsoon rain can be damaging.
 Most of the touristic places like Thimphu Paro, Punakha, and Haa experience just moderate rainfall.
 A cultural tour of Bhutan will be the best tour to do at this time of the year.
 Summer is best to observe the greeneries and a photography tour can be amazing.
 The country offers the best vegetation and favorable weather for a good photo.

-The Winter months start from December and last till late march.
+The Winter months start in December and last till late march.
 Snowfall during this time of the year is confirmed.
 Cultural tours, Photography tours, and some Winter trek in Bhutan are best at this time of the year.

 Spring and Autumn is the best time to Visit Bhutan not because of the weather but this is the time of Festivals in most part of Bhutan.
 Paro Festival and Punakha Domchoe is a popular Spring festival in Bhutan and Thimphu Tshechu and Jambhay Lhakhang festival in Bumthang is Popular Autumn Festival.
 Weather and Vegetation also favor this time of the year.

 Paro: Paro is the only international airport in Bhutan.
 Paro is such a nice broad valley with an airport just located in the middle of the paddy field and a town still filled with traditional houses.
-“This town just looks like the wild west town” as some of our guests remarked.
+“This town just looks like the wild west town,” some of our guests remarked.
 While in Paro don’t forget to hike the most popular Tiger Nest Temple.

 Punakha: Punakha is a small village that is 2 hours drive from Thimphu.
 White water river rafting and camping are famous in Punakha.
 Punakha Dzong and Longest suspension bridge are must-visit places in Punakha.